Heinz Heydrich

 Heinz Siegfried Heydrich (29 September 1905 – 19 November 1944) was the son of Richard Bruno Heydrich and the younger brother of SS-Obergruppenführer Reinhard Heydrich.
-After the death of his brother in June 1942, Heinz Heydrich helped Jews escape the Holocaust.
+After the death of his brother in June 1942, he helped a number of Jews escape the Holocaust.

-Youth
+Early life

-Heinz Heydrich was born in Halle an der Saale to composer Richard Bruno Heydrich, a Protestant, and his wife Elisabeth Anna Maria Amalia Krantz, a Catholic.
+Heinz Siegfried Heydrich was born on 29 September 1905, in Halle an der Saale to composer Richard Bruno Heydrich, a Protestant, and his wife Elisabeth Anna Maria Amalia Krantz, a Catholic.
 Her father was Eugen Krantz, director of the Dresden Royal Conservatory.

 Heydrich's family held social standing and substantial financial means.
-The father, Richard Bruno Heydrich, was an opera singer, the founder of a music conservatory in Halle, and a German Nationalist who instilled patriotic ideas in the minds of his three children.
+Their father, Richard Bruno Heydrich, was an opera singer, the founder of a music conservatory in Halle, and a German Nationalist who instilled patriotic ideas in the minds of his three children.
 The Heydrich household was very strict and the children were frequently disciplined.
 As a youth, Heydrich engaged his older brother, Reinhard Heydrich, in mock fencing duels.

 Career in the SS

 Heinz Heydrich was an Obersturmführer (lieutenant), journalist, and publisher of the soldiers' newspaper, Die Panzerfaust.
 He was at first a fervent admirer of Hitler.
-But before Reinhard Heydrich's State funeral in Berlin in June 1942, Heinz Heydrich had been given a large packet containing his brother's files, released from his strongbox at Gestapo Headquarters, 8 Prinz-Albrecht-Strasse, Berlin.
+Before his brother Reinhard's State funeral in Berlin in June 1942, Heydrich was given a large packet containing his brother's files, released from his strongbox at Gestapo Headquarters, 8 Prinz-Albrecht-Strasse, Berlin.
 Heinz had shut himself away in his room with the papers.
 The next morning, his wife noticed that her husband had sat up all night burning the documents from the package.
 Heinz, on leave from the front, could not be engaged in conversation, his wife remembered; he seemed to be elsewhere mentally, and like stone.
-The files in the package were probably Reinhard Heydrich's personal files, from which Heinz Heydrich understood for the first time in all its enormity the systematic extermination of the Jews, the so-called Final Solution.
-Thereafter, Heinz Heydrich helped many Jews escape by forging identity documents and printing them on Die Panzerfaust presses.
+The files in the package were probably Reinhard Heydrich's personal files, from which Heinz understood for the first time in all its enormity the systematic extermination of the Jews, the so-called Final Solution.
+Thereafter, Heydrich helped at least two Jews escape by forging identity documents and printing them on Die Panzerfaust presses.